TBD54566975/did-dht/spec/registry/spec.md

 Represents an optional extension to a DID Document's DNS packet representation exposed as a [type index](../index.html#type-indexing).

 ::: note
-The type `0` is reserved for DIDs that do not wish to associate themselves with a specific type, but wish to make themselves discoverable via a [[ref:Gateway]]'s API.
+Type `0` is reserved for DIDs that do not wish to associate themselves with a specific type but wish to make themselves discoverable via a [[ref:Gateway]]'s API.
 :::